cedadev/jasmin-workshop/exercises/ex00/README.md

 The course does assume some basic knowledge listed below.
 There are plenty of good learning resources and tutorials in existence already, so rather than duplicate these, we have concentrated in the workshop on aspects specific to working on JASMIN.

-Important things to know about:
+You may struggle to work on JASMIN without a basic knowledge of these topics:

    * Using a command-line (also known as terminal or shell) environment to execute commands to carry out tasks
-      * If you have only ever used a computer in "point-and-click" mode, for example in Windows or MacOS, you will need to learn some basics about using a command-line environment first before this workshop.
+      * If you have only ever used a computer in "point-and-click" mode, for example in Windows or MacOS, you will need to learn some basics about using command-line tools.
       * The operating system used on JASMIN is Linux (currently CentOS7).
       * The default shell used on JASMIN is `bash`.
       * We will show our recommended way of getting to a command-line environment on each of Windows, MacOS and Linux.
-   * Concepts such as "client", "server" and that particular protocols (methods) enable you to connect from your local machine (i.e. your laptop or desktop) to a remote machine and run commands on it.
+   * Concepts such as "client", "server", and that particular protocols (or methods) enable you to connect from your local machine (i.e. your laptop or desktop) to a remote machine and run commands on it.
    * Organising data into files and directories (also known as folders)

 ### Which tool should I use to connect to JASMIN?